-I am In on the joke but I have no idea what is what is going on with me.
+I am in on the joke but I have no idea what is going on with me.
 Or what is being born this time around.
 All I know is that it feels edgy.
 Bold.
 Like geometric patterns and sharp lines.
 Scarlett lipstick and metal.
 Less f*cks.
 More shoulder pads.

 It feels pretty uncomfortable.
 Like crawling out of my skin.
 Like unbridled energy.
 Lightening.
 Unpredictable.
 A flash here and then maybe, thunder several moments later.
 It feels like the tension between wanting to be barefoot in the garden every day all day and putting on my tallest pair of heels and striking a power pose (like a BOSS).

 The paradox of soft and razor thin.
 Fierce and open.
 Patient readiness.